VET Program Approval and Maintenance Procedure

 4. Course Approval Committee to consider the application:

-• If approved the TAFE Compliance to submit the completed application documentation and the Course Approval Committee minutes to the Curriculum Committee consideration
+• If approved the TAFE Compliance to submit the completed application documentation and the Course Approval Committee minutes to the Curriculum Committee for consideration

 G.